 Most air conditioning systems rarely get the deep clean they need, because their components are buried within your home’s structure.
 That’s why it’s a good idea to call in a professional to get the job done right.

 In a nutshell, you should clean/change your filters every 3 months and have your air conditioners professionally cleaned every 1-2 years, depending on your usage.
-HVAC pros recommend a hydro clean.

-What is involved with hydro cleaning?
+What is involved with hydro service?

 - Remove and clean all air conditioner covers and filters.

-- Perform the hydro cleaning of internal air conditioner components: barrel fan, evaporator coils, condensate drain pan, louvers, and fan blades.
+- Perform the cleaning of internal air conditioner components: barrel fan, evaporator coils, condensate drain pan, louvers, and fan blades.
 This removes any build-up and microbes that could be affecting your system.

 - Check for the correct amount of refrigerant to ensure that your system can effectively cool your home.